cyberphone/doc/payments/review-secure-payment-confirmation.md

 given the additional customer hassles and costs.

 ## Unclear Branding
-Existing payment methods like "PayPal" are usually represented as icons/text on checkout pages.
+Existing payment methods like PayPal®, are usually represented as icons/text in merchant checkout pages.
 Due to the "framework" approach, SPC does not follow this pattern: https://github.com/w3c/secure-payment-confirmation/issues/65#issuecomment-837081658<br>This will undoubtedly complicate market communication.